lkananen/kafka_finnhub_demo/docker/README.md

 1. Run `docker-compose up -d` to start Kafka and Zookeeper.

 ## Running Kafka producer-consumer
+1. Starting the Kafka producer:
-1. Connect to the Kafka container:
+   1.1.
+Connect to the Kafka container:
    `docker exec -it <container-id> /bin/sh`
-2. Connect Kafka producer to a topic:
+   1.2.
+Connect Kafka producer to a topic:
     `kafka-console-producer.sh --broker-list 127.0.0.1:9092 --topic test`
+2. Starting the Kafka producer:
+   2.1.
+Connect to the Kafka container:
+   `docker exec -it <container-id> /bin/sh`
-3. Connect Kafka consumer to the same topic :
+   2.2.
+Connect Kafka consumer to the same topic :
     `kafka-console-consumer.sh --bootstrap-server 127.0.0.1:9092 --topic test --from-beginning`
-4. Producer can now send messages to the consumer through Kafka.
+3. Producer can now send messages to the consumer through Kafka.

 ## Usage tips